 Majid Al Futtaim will continue to support sustainable economic development in its efforts towards economic recovery, while maintaining a disciplined financial management approach.
-The Group is fully committed to the markets in which it operates whilst striving to bring the right product to market at the right time to deliver maximum value for customers and tenants.
+The Group is fully committed to the markets in which it operates, bringing the right product to market at the right time to deliver maximum value for customers and tenants.